Multifractal analysis of homological growth rates for hyperbolic surfaces: Introduction

-Although the construction of the induced Markov map $\tilde f$ essentially follows Bowen and Series \cite{BowSer79}, one important difference from \cite{BowSer79} is that we dispense with the geometric hypothesis called property $(*)$, see Remark~\ref{p*} for the definition.
-Property $(*)$ implies that $f$ does not contract everywhere, namely
+Although the construction of the induced Markov map $\tilde f$ essentially follows Bowen and Series \cite{BowSer79}, one important difference from \cite{BowSer79} is that we dispense with the geometric hypothesis $(i)$ of property $(*)$ in \cite[p.406]{BowSer79} which states that {\it each side of the fundamental domain is contained in the isometric circle of the associated side-pairing.} This implies that $f$ is non-contracting, namely

-This kind of assumption is usually imposed in the thermodynamic formalism as well as the multifractal analysis of pointwise Lyapunov exponents of intermittent Markov maps, in order to facilitate arguments, see e.g., \cite{GelRam09,JaeTak20,JJOP10,JorRam11,MauUrb00,Nak00,PreSla92,Urb96,Yur02}.
+This kind of assumption is usually imposed in the thermodynamic formalism as well as the multifractal analysis of pointwise Lyapunov exponents of intermittent Markov maps, in order to facilitate arguments, see e.g., \cite{GelRam09,JaeTak20,JJOP10,JorRam11,MauUrb00,Nak00,PreSla92,Urb96,Yur02}, and also \cite{Mor97}.
 We exploit the discrete group structure and dispense with \eqref{NC} altogether.
-For essentially free Kleinian groups, Kesseb\"ohmer and Stratmann \cite{KesStr04} did not assume any condition like \eqref{NC}.
-In our setting allowing non-free groups, arguments to dispense with \eqref{NC} become more elaborated.
+If the Fuchsian group $G$ has no parabolic element, one can apply the Milnor-Swarc~Lemma to derive that some iterate of $f$ is uniformly expanding \cite{Ser81b}.
+If $G$ has parabolic elements, we use similar ideas to derive uniform expansion of the induced map $\tilde f$ (see Lemma~4.4 and Proposition~4.5).

-In Section~5 we verify several conditions on induced potentials associated with $\tilde f$, and apply results of Mauldin and Urba\'nski \cite{MauUrb03} (see also e.g., \cite{ADU93,BS03,Sar99}) to establish the existence and uniqueness of equilibrium states for the induced map $\tilde f$.
-We then construct equilibrium states for the original map $f$, and use them to establish the analyticity of the pressure function in Theorem~A and the rate function in Theorem~B. Further, we combine results in the previous sections with the dimension formula for level sets of pointwise Lyapunov exponents in \cite{JaeTak20} to complete the proof of Theorem~A.
+In Section~5 and Appendix A we verify several conditions on induced potentials associated with $\tilde f$, and apply results of Mauldin and Urba\'nski \cite{MauUrb03} (see also e.g., \cite{ADU93,BS03,Sar99}) to establish the existence and uniqueness of equilibrium states for the induced map $\tilde f$.
+We then construct equilibrium states for the original map $f$, and use them to establish the analyticity of the pressure function.
+Further, we combine results in the previous sections with the dimension formula for level sets of pointwise Lyapunov exponents in \cite{JaeTak20} to complete the proof of the Main~Theorem.